Welcoming All Interested Players (no experience necessary) for the 2021 Spring Season!

 - Pending the public health situation, we may schedule 3-4 tournaments during this period, leading towards the state championships.

 Ultimate is a very low-cost sport in that it only requires a frisbee and a pair of standard soccer cleats.
 Practice discs will be provided by the team.
 We will have team uniforms that include shorts and both light and dark jerseys.
 We are looking into potential donors for uniforms, but students may be responsible for purchasing their own.

 We don’t want finances to be an obstacle for any player interested in joining the team.
 We have full and partial financial aid available for qualifying players.
-If you’re interested in learning more, please contact Joel Pitney (coach) or Chrissy Christoferson (team organizer).
+If you’re interested in learning more, please contact Joel Pitney (coach).